Toku (TV channel): As Funimation Channel

 As of September 27, 2010, Funimation launched an HD feed alongside existing VOD services.
 On February 16, 2012, Verizon announced that it will drop Funimation Channel from its Verizon FiOS service "on, or after March 15" due to "very low viewership".
 In response to reaction from its customers, Verizon returned Funimation Channel via VOD.
 Channel 262 remains on the FiOS system operated by Frontier Communications in some ex-Verizon territories.
 Cablevision's Optimum TV recently launched FUNimation Channel On Demand in the NY/NJ/CT Tri-State area.
 Adding this MSO increased FUNimation Channel's footprint to over 40 million households nationwide.

-Funimation Channel's programming came from Funimation, Aniplex of America, Viz Media, Sentai Filmworks, Right Stuf Inc., NIS America, Discotek Media, and the now-defunct Central Park Media and Enoki Films USA.
+Funimation Channel's programming came from Funimation, Aniplex of America, Viz Media, Sentai Filmworks, Right Stuf Inc., NIS America, and the now-defunct Central Park Media and Enoki Films USA.

 As Toku

 On December 8, 2015, it was reported that the channel would change its name to Toku on December 31, 2015, and would start broadcasting live-action, grindhouse and independent East Asian movies.
 It was subsequently announced, on December 15, 2015, that Funimation would end its partnership with Olympusat, and announced plans to relaunch Funimation Channel in 2016.

 On March 14, 2016, Olympusat announced a localized version of Toku in Latin America, named Toku Español.
 However, as of 2022, the channel is yet to be launched in the region.

 On July 25, 2016, it was announced that Toku was going to be launched in the FlixFling streaming service by early 2017, but to date, that never happened.
 On June 8, 2017, it was announced that Toku is available on Amazon Channels as a streaming service for members of Amazon Prime, offering channel content on demand for US$4.00 per month, after a 7-day free trial.

 On August 23, 2017, Consolidated Communications added Toku on its channel line-up.

 On May 22, 2018, Toku launches a beta version of its new streaming service WatchTOKU.com for the United States and Canada, which includes channel content and future releases, as well as embedded forums.
 The service, powered by Vimeo, costs either US$4.00 per month or US$40.00 per year.
 This is Toku's official debut outside the United States, being available for the first time in Canada.

-Toku's programming comes from Media Blasters, Tsuburaya Productions, MonoFilm Sales and other anime and movie licensors.
+Toku's programming comes from Media Blasters, Discotek Media, Tsuburaya Productions, MonoFilm Sales and other anime and movie licensors.